Correlation Testing for Affine Invariant Properties on $\mathbb{F}_p^n$ in the High Error Regime: Proof overview

 As we shall see, this allows us to replace any arbitrary function $f:\mathbb{F}_p^n \rightarrow \mathbb{D}$ with a structured function $\E(f|\mathcal{B})$ without changing averages $t_{\mathcal{L},\alpha}$ significantly.
 Note that $\E(f|\mathcal{B})$ is $\mathcal{B}$-measurable, that is, it is constant on the atoms of $\mathcal{B}$.
 Thus, it will suffice to study averages $t_{\mathcal{L},\alpha}(g)$ where $g$ is a $\mathcal{B}$-measurable function.

-As we shall see, we may assume that all the systems of linear forms arising in our proofs are {\em homogenous}.
-Informally, a system of linear forms is homogeneous if (maybe after some change of basis) we have $L_i(x_1,\ldots,x_k) = L'_i(x_1,\ldots,x_{k-1})+x_k$.
+As we shall see, we may assume that all the systems of linear forms arising in our proofs are {\em homogeneous}.
+Informally, a system of linear forms is homogeneous if (maybe after some change of basis) there is a variable that appears with coefficient exactly one in every linear form.
 One of the key ingredients in the proof of our main result is the following invariance theorem which is established in~\cite{ComplexityPaper}.

 \begin{thm}[Proposition~\ref{prop:invariance}] Let $\P=\{P_1,\ldots,P_C\},\Q=\{Q_1,\ldots,Q_C\}$ be two collections of polynomials over $\F_p^n$ of degree at most $d<p$ such that $\deg(P_i)=\deg(Q_i)$ for every $1 \le i \le C$.
 Let $\mathcal{L}=\{L_1,\ldots,L_m\}$ be a homogeneous system of linear forms, and $\Gamma:\F_p^{C} \to \mathbb{D}$ be an arbitrary function.
 Define $f,g:\F_p^n \to \mathbb{D}$ by